The Ultimate Glossary of Drug Regulatory Terms for Canada

 The equivalent of a CTA but for a Medical Device.

-MDLA – Medical device License Application
+What is a Medical device License Application – MDLA?

-Equivalent of a CTA but for Investigating the efficacy and safety of a Medical Device.
+A medical device license application is equivalent to a CTA but for Investigating the efficacy and safety of a Medical Device.

-- Chemical or biological substance not previously authorized for sale in Canada as a drug;
+A new active substance is a chemical or biological substance not previously authorized for sale in Canada as a drug;

 - Isomer, derivative or salt of a chemical substance previously authorized for sale as a drug in Canada, but differing in properties with regard to safety and efficacy;